Introducing the NEW "Back Trac"

 The Back Trac is large enough to hold the weight of your body, yet small enough to carry in your hand!
-So it is great to use at home or take with you on the go for quick and easy back pain relief anywhere!
+So it is excellent to use at home or take on the go for quick and easy back pain relief anywhere!

 The patented Back Trac is a six (6) inch diameter roll that is twelve (12) inches long.
-It has a special groove in the middle that allows the spinous to float, and simultaneously supports the transverse process of the vertebrae.
-Like all our exercise products, we made the Back Trac based on science and mathematical equations, from the research conducted by Dr. John S. Scherger.
+It has a unique groove in the middle that allows the spinous to float and simultaneously supports the transverse process of the vertebrae.
+Like all our exercise products, we made the Back Trac based on science and mathematical equations from the research conducted by Dr. John S. Scherger.

 Roll on the Back Trac

 How to Use It

 Watch this video on the Back Trac to learn how the Back Trac works and how it can help alleviate the pain in your mid or upper back and your full back.

 Combining our foam with the specific groove in the Back Trac encourages process intervertebral joints to stretch (opening up the meninges) to reduce pinched nerves and improve spinal health.

 Learn from inventor Eileen Durfee how the Back Trac has a patented groove for your spine that works like a train on a track!

 The groove allows BOTH the spinous to float WITHOUT PAIN and ALSO catches the transverse process to encourage alignment.
 By rolling back and forth on it, your body weight allows the vertebrae to realign.

 The Back Trac is available in two densities.
 The orange is the medium-density foam roller, which is excellent for beginners or injuries.
 Then once the back is in great alignment (or if you wish to improve athletic performance), maroon is the hard density foam roller we recommend.